Critical Audit Matters (CAMs): What You Need To Know

 What Is the Purpose of the New Standard?

-The goal behind these changes is to make the auditor’s report more relevant to investors and other users of financial statements.
+The purpose of CAMs is to reduce information asymmetry between investors, auditors, and management.
 Since the 1940s, although business operations have become more complex and global and financial reporting frameworks have also evolved toward an increasing use of estimates, including fair value measurements, there have been few concurrent updates to the auditor’s reporting standards until now.

 The Board believes that reducing the information asymmetry between investors and auditors should, in turn, reduce the information asymmetry between investors and management.